Glendale Police Recruitment - Employment Process

 STEP 2: The Physical Assessment Exam

-Candidates who successfully pass the physical assessment exam will be invited to attend a scheduled oral board interview and written essay.
-Invited applicants will be notified via email, mail and/or telephone.
+Candidates who successfully pass the physical assessment exam may be invited to attend a scheduled oral board interview and written essay.
+Only the most qualified applicants after the initial testing will be invited and applicants will be notified via email, mail and/or telephone.

 **Qualified lateral applicants are exempt from taking the initial physical assessment exam.**

 STEP 3: Oral Board Interview & Written Essay

 The most qualified applicants after the initial testing will be invited to an oral board interview.
 Candidates will be asked to write an essay during this portion of the process.
 This is the first step in the employment process for lateral applicants.

 STEP 4: The Background Interview

 The most qualified applicants will be contacted by a police department background investigator via email, mail and/or telephone to be scheduled for a background interview.